 Disappointingly, there where no amendments suggested to the legislation which restricts finance cost relief for private landlords under Section 24 of the Finance (No.2) Act 2015, which remains in place and will continue to be phased in until the 2020/21 tax year, at which time no finance costs will be able to be offset against rental income.
 The 20% tax credit for disallowed finance costs was also unchanged and there was no extension of the restrictions to Limited companies.
 There were no changes to incorporation relief or SDLT relief for partnership incorporation.
-Whether this will result in more landlords incorporating their businesses remains to be seen.Show Tax Consultation Booking Form
+Whether this will result in more landlords incorporating their businesses remains to be seen.Show Book a Tax Planning Consultation

 PERSONAL ALLOWANCES INCREASED FROM APRIL 2018

 Nil rate income tax band to increase to £11,850

 Basic rate income tax band increased to £46,300